williambar04/williambar04.github.io/index.md

-# William Barcenas
+# William Barcenas’s Portfolio

-# Hello World

-This is my home page!
-My name is Your Name and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is your_major.
+I am a student at CSUF and expect to graduate in 2027

-## Computer Science Projects

-My GitHub page is http://github.com/your_username.

-### CPSC 120
+## Favorite CPSC 120L Labs

-* Lab 7
+* Lab 4

-    Lab 7, part 2 was a favorite because I was always curious about how the game Blackjack works.
-I was able to write functions for the first time that calculate the correct value of a Blackjack hand no matter how many Aces were dealt.
+Lab 7, part 2 was one of my favorites because it was a game.
+I could explain how it worked to a friend we also played it with.
+It was just fun being able to play with something I made especially since it worked.